 Hair loss treatments are defined by either including DHT blockers, minoxidil, or both.
 That, however, does not mean preclude other helpful ingredients.
 Many hair loss treatments include a ton of different nutrients to better promote overall hair health, including thickness and hair growth rate.
 Unlike regular hair treatments, even the best hair loss treatments are going to include a number of ingredients that are hard to pronounce.
 As always, take the time to look up specific ingredients if they seem suspect.

 The act of dermarolling pertains to running a special tool over the skin to puncture it.
 A number of studies and examples prove the practice is effective for obfuscating scars, stubborn acne, wrinkles, and other dermatological features.
-More recently, studies are showing that micro-needling balding areas of the scalp, in conjunction with finasteride and/or minoxidil, actually improves effectiveness.
+More recently, studies are showing that micro-needling balding areas of the scalp, in conjunction with finasteride and/or minoxidil, actually improve effectiveness.
 Read the below post.

 Click image to enlarge

 HairCycle and WNT Act: Two Hair Loss Treatment Lines You Can Trust!